Bring Generosity to the Heart of Your Business

 “It was just wonderful to have Dhira here with his knowledge of Access and his enthusiasm for making it work.
 It felt like peer learning though in fact his expertise shone through.”

 Denise Brady, Halley Stewart Library, St Christopher’s Hospice.

 Benefit to Happy

 We call this our Timebank work, where we use any spare time from our trainers to help small charities – who wouldn’t normally be able to afford such a service.
-But it bring a benefit to Happy too, in terms of both the improved skills (from real-life applications) and motivation.
+But it brings a benefit to Happy too, in terms of both improved skills (from real-life applications) and motivation.

 “Each database is quite small but it can make a huge difference to a small charity.
 They’ve often never had anything like it before.
 I’m a great believer in simple but effective solutions.

 “Often I’ve never heard of the charity and I find it extraordinary how many people are trying to help other people out of the generosity of their hearts.
 Often they are volunteers or low-paid.
 I love joining in with this atmosphere of generosity.
 For me, it is what humans are naturally made to do.
 Generosity is what we are born with, eager to help each other and it's tragic if we lose that.
 This puts me in touch with that essential part of our human nature.”